vardh1989/RestAssuredTest/README.md

 3) Running the Test Suite

-One can open terminal and navigate to project folder Ex : "/Users/123/245/RestAssuredTest" Trigeer the suite using "mvn clean test"
+One can open terminal and navigate to project folder Ex : "/Users/123/245/RestAssuredTest" Trigger the suite using "mvn clean test"

-One can also trigger the build using testng.xml file Run the testng.xml file from project folder.
+One can also trigger the build using testng.xml file Run the testng.xml file from the project folder.

 Note: If you try to run individual tests as testng test, you will get NPE as the listeners are configured in testng.xml only.